Shapiro Administration Invests $3.2 Million in U.S. Boiler Company’s Expansion, Creating and Retaining 132 Total Jobs in Central Pennsylvania

 “Manufacturing remains the leading sector of Lancaster County’s economy, contributing 17.2% of our GDP and 16.7% of our total employment,” said John Biemiller, Director of Business Retention and Expansion for EDC Lancaster County.
 “This investment by U.S. Boiler Company strengthens their local operations and further builds the industrial base in this community.”

 Governor Shapiro is getting stuff done in his first year in office, traveling across the Commonwealth as he works to create real opportunity and advance real freedom in Pennsylvania.
 Governor Shapiro has laid out a commonsense agenda since Day One, and he is already delivering results for Pennsylvanians.
-For more information on how the Shapiro Administration got stuff done for Pennsylvanians during its first year in office, visit the governor’s accomplishments website.
+For more information on how the Shapiro Administration got stuff done for Pennsylvanians during its first year in office, visit governor.pa.gov/accomplishments.

 # # #